tbidne/hs-template/README.md

 ## Misc

 * `Makefile`: A makefile that provides useful shortcuts for cabal commands.
 For example, the most common `cabal` commands are provided, along with multiple formatters/linters.
-The formatting/linting uses tools from https://github.com/tbidne/nix-hs-tools and requires nix.
-If this is not desired, they can be changed to use the tool directly e.g.

-    ```Makefile
-    # from
-    formatc:
-      nix run github:tbidne/nix-hs-tools/0.8#cabal-fmt -- --check ;\
-      nix run github:tbidne/nix-hs-tools/0.8#ormolu -- --mode check ;\
-      nix run github:tbidne/nix-hs-tools/0.8#nixpkgs-fmt -- --check

-    # to
-    formatc:
-      cabal-fmt --check hs-template.cabal ;\
-      find . -type f -name '*.hs' | xargs ormolu --mode check
-      nixpkgs-fmt . --check
-    ```

-    And of course they can be deleted/swapped out as desired.